Weather-Routing-Research/Weather-Routing-Research.github.io/_posts/2024-01-22-welcome-srishti.md

 By the end of her internship with us, work will be part of her capstone project.
 It is expected to contribute significantly to an upcoming academic publication.

-This weather routing research is supported by the BBVA Foundation and IE University.
+This weather routing research is supported by the [BBVA Foundation](https://www.fbbva.es/), [Agencia Estatal de Investigación](https://www.aei.gob.es/) and IE University.
 We acknowledge and appreciate their support in this collaborative effort.